satwikkansal/wtfpython/README.md

 ---

-## Section: Watchout for the landmines!
+## Section: Watch out for the landmines!

 ### ▶ Modifying a dictionary while iterating over it